LuXCaesium/Obsidian_Brain/Data Science/Handling Missing Values.md

 2) Spline: Estimates values that minimise overall curvature, thus obtaining a smooth surface passing through input points.
 3) time: estimates missing values by focusing more on nearby points than far away.

-All the above assume that adjacent points are similar, this is not always t
+All the above assume that adjacent points are similar, this is not always the case.